-The term "license" has two meanings—one in common terms (a driver's license, for example), and one in business and commerce.
-A license in its most general sense is "a permit from an authority to own or use something."
+The term "license" has two meanings—one in common terms (like a driver's license, for example), and the other in business and commerce.
+A license in its most general sense is like a permit to enable someone to do something.

-In business, licenses are typically given by a company that wants to give rights to another company in return for payment.
-Usually, these rights are to make or sell or use something your business owns.
+In business, licenses are typically given by a company that wants to give rights to its property in return for payment.
+Usually, these rights are to make, sell, or use something the business owns.

-- Sports teams sell trademark licenses to companies who create products with the team's trademark on them.
+- Sports teams sell trademark licenses to companies that create products with the team's trademark attached.

-- A movie company sells licenses to companies who create products based on trademarked characters in the movie.
+- A movie company sells licenses to companies that create products based on trademarked characters in the movie.

-Copyright licenses involve the right to reproduce and sell the copyrighted asset, including derivative works (works based on the original work).
+- Copyright licenses involve the right to reproduce and sell the copyrighted asset, including derivative works (works based on the original work).
 The right to perform the work publicly might be licensed.
-For example,

-Patent licenses involve the right to make, sell, use, distribute, and export the patented product.
+- Patent licenses are used to make, sell, use, distribute, and export patented products.

-Trademark licenses involve the right to use the trademark on specific items and in specific ways.
+- Trademark licenses give businesses the right to use a popular trademark on specific items and in specific ways.

 How a License Agreement Works

-Exclusivity and Territory.
 The licensee is granted the exclusive right to make and sell the product in a specific territory.
 The licensor agrees not to allow anyone else to sell the product in that territory.
-This part of the agreement usually has a term attached to it.
+This part of the agreement usually has a term limit attached to it.

-Monitoring and Quality Assurance.
-To protect its product, the licensor requires specific tests and monitoring of sales.
+To protect their product, licensors require specific tests and monitoring of sales.
 The tests might include an initial sample of the product to make sure the quality is acceptable.
-The licensor may require periodic checks of product quality.
-In addition, the licensor has the right to monitor sales, to check that products are not being too heavily discounted and that quality is kept high.
-Monitoring might also include
+In addition, the licensor may claim the right to monitor sales to check that products are not being too heavily discounted and that quality is kept high.

-Sub-agreements.
 Within the license agreement, as with other types of contracts, there may be sub-agreements.
 For example, the licensor may require a non-disclosure agreement to keep the licensee from disclosing proprietary product features or processes to others.
-The licensee may require the licensor to sign a non-compete agreement, to keep the licensor from breaking the agreement by allowing someone else to sell the product within the licensee's exclusive territory.
+The licensee, in turn, may require the licensor to sign a non-compete agreement, which can keep the licensor from breaking the agreement by allowing someone else to sell the product within the licensee's exclusive territory.